RadioShack: Tandy Corporation

 In June 1991, Tandy closed or restructured its 200 Radio Shack Computer Centers, acquired Computer City, and attempted to shift its emphasis away from components and cables, toward mainstream consumer electronics.
 Tandy sold its computer manufacturing to AST Research in 1993, including the laptop computer Grid Systems Corporation which it had purchased in 1988.
 It sold the Memorex consumer recording trademarks to a Hong Kong firm, and divested most of its manufacturing divisions.
 House-brand products, which Radio Shack had long marked up heavily, were replaced with third-party brands already readily available from competitors.
 This reduced profit margins.

 In 1992, Tandy attempted to launch big-box electronics retailer Incredible Universe; most of the seventeen stores never turned a profit.
 Its six profitable stores were sold to Fry's Electronics in 1996; the others were closed.
 Other rebranding attempts included the launch or acquisition of chains including McDuff, Video Concepts and the Edge in Electronics; these were larger stores which carried TVs, appliances and other lines.

-Tandy closed the McDuff stores and abandoned Incredible Universe in 1996, but continued to add new RadioShack stores.
+Tandy closed the McDuff stores and abandoned Incredible Universe in 1996, but continued to add new Radio Shack stores.
 By 1996, industrial parts suppliers were deploying e-commerce to sell a wide range of components online; it would be another decade before RadioShack would sell parts from its website, with a selection so limited that it was no rival to established industrial vendors with million-item specialised, centralised inventories.

 In 1994, the company introduced a service known as "The Repair Shop at Radio Shack", through which it provided inexpensive out-of-warranty repairs for more than 45 different brands of electronic equipment.
 The company already had over one million parts in its extensive parts warehouses and 128 service centers throughout the US and Canada; it hoped to leverage these to build customer relationships and increase store traffic.
 Len Roberts, president of the Radio Shack division since 1993, estimated that the new repair business could generate $500 million per year by 1999.

 "America's technology store" was abandoned for the "you've got questions, we've got answers" slogan in 1994.
 In early summer 1995, the company changed its logo; "Radio Shack" was spelled in camel case as "RadioShack".
 In 1996, RadioShack successfully petitioned the US Federal Communications Commission to allocate frequencies for the Family Radio Service, a short-range walkie-talkie system that proved popular.

 Battery of the Month

 From the 1960s until the early 1990s, Radio Shack promoted a "battery of the month" club; a free wallet-sized cardboard card offered one free Enercell per month in-store.
-Like the free tube testing offered in-store in the early 1970s, this small loss leader drew foot traffic.
+Like the free vacuum tube testing offered in-store in the early 1970s, this small loss leader drew foot traffic.
 The cards also served as generic business cards for the salespeople.